How to Be Happy in a Relationship: Feel Loved and AppreciatedNone None

-However, happiness scientists have studied the impact of spousal relationships on our happiness and discovered that there are simple, practical things you can do on a daily basis to spice up your relationship and feel more loved and appreciated by your partner.
+However, scientists who study happiness and the impact of spousal relationships discovered that there are simple, practical things you can do on a daily basis to spice up your relationship and feel more loved and appreciated by your partner.

 So, what can you do to be happier in your relationship?